Poynting Vector Spin in Gyromagnetic Medium and its Impact on Backward Power Flow in Waveguiding Structures: Quantification of Poynting vector rotation using Stokes circles

-In order to quantify both the spin of the IPV as well as the relative difference of magnitude between $|P_x|$ and $|P_y|$, we use the Stokes parameters $S_0=|P_x|^2+|P_y|^2$, $S_1=|P_x|^2-|P_y|^2$, $S_2=2|P_x||P_y|\cos\phi$, and $S_3=2|P_x||P_y|\sin\phi$.
-Here, $S_0$ correspond to the magnitude of the CTAPV.
-The $S_2$ parameter will be always zero for our TE mode of propagation as we have $\phi=90^\circ$.
+Here, $S_0$ corresponds to the magnitude of the CTAPV.
+The $S_2$ parameter will always be zero for our TE mode of propagation as we have $\phi=90^\circ$.
 The $S_1$ parameter gives us information about the relative difference between the magnitude of power components.
-The final parameter $S_3$ is equivalent to the conventional spin vector $\vec{S}_p$ and gives information about spin of the IPV.
+The final parameter $S_3$ is equivalent to the conventional spin vector $\vec{S}_p$ and gives information about the spin of the IPV.
 Conventionally, these Stokes parameters can be traced over the Poincar\'e sphere.
-However, since we have $S_2=0$ in this case, we can represent the Stokes parameters over a 2D Poincar\'e circle which is normalized to the maximum radius of $1$ by dividing $S_1$ and $S_3$ by $S_0$ at every gyrotropy value.
+However, since we have $S_2=0$ in this case, we can represent the Stokes parameters over a 2D Poincar\'e circle, which is normalized to the maximum radius of $1$ by dividing $S_1$ and $S_3$ by $S_0$ at every gyrotropy value.